nickcellini/DDS-Case-Study-ACQN/README.md

 ## The codebook for this project lists all data files used, along with all analysis steps for the project.
 It can be found at "MSDS Project 1 Codebook.pdf"

 ## A separate reference document is also listed that shows all the references used in the creation of this project.
-It can be found at "Team FrankenBeer References Project 1.txt"
+It can be found at "Team FrankenBeer Project 1 References.txt"

 ## Assignments in the project: